 In other words, the area above the fold is prime real estate.
 As such, you need to ensure this content is bold and engaging while representing your nonprofit’s mission and incorporating your branding.

-Ensure essential information on your donation page is visible above the fold.
-This means placing the following above the fold:
+Ensure the following essential information on your donation page is visible above the fold:

 - A compelling reason why donors should give